2.6. Institutional framework of the electricity sector

 - The Court of Defense of Free Competition.

-Other institutions linked to the sector that see specific aspects are the Chilean Nuclear Energy Commission (CCHEN), the Ministry of the Environment, the Ministry of National Assets, the Energy Efficiency Agency (ACEE), the Corporation for the Promotion of Production (CORFO) and the Ministry of Mining, among others.
+Other institutions linked to the sector that see specific aspects are the Chilean Nuclear Energy Commission (CCHEN), the Ministry of the Environment, the Ministry of National Assets, the Energy Sustainability Agency (ASE), the Corporation for the Promotion of Production (CORFO) and the Ministry of Mining, among others.

 The functions of the main institutions linked to the electricity sector are described below.

 The Ministry of Energy, an entity created by Law 20.402 and which came into force on February 1 of 2010, is the highest organ of collaboration of the President of the Republic in the functions of government and administration of the energy sector.

 Its general objective is to prepare and coordinate the plans, policies and standards for the proper functioning and development of the sector, ensure compliance with them and advise the Government on all matters related to energy.